javierlopezdeancos/pennylane-tech-challenge/README.md

 #### 5. Reusable Components

 - **InvoiceFinalize**: Modal component for confirming invoice finalization with loading states and toast feedback
+- **InvoicePay**: Modal component for confirming invoice payment with loading states and toast feedback
 - **InvoiceDelete**: Modal component for confirming invoice deletion with loading states and toast feedback
 - **GoBack**: Navigation component with optional "back to root" behavior
 - **PageLayout**: Wrapper with logo and consistent page structure